-The Internal Revenue Service ("IRS") completed examinations of our federal income tax returns for the years 2000 through 2007 and issued proposed assessments for unpaid taxes, interest and penalties related to our treatment of the flow-through income and loss from an investment in a portfolio of residual interests of Real Estate Mortgage Investment Conduits ("REMICs").
+As previously disclosed, the Internal Revenue Service ("IRS") completed examinations of our federal income tax returns for the years 2000 through 2007 and issued proposed assessments for unpaid taxes, interest and penalties related to our treatment of the flow-through income and loss from an investment in a portfolio of residual interests of Real Estate Mortgage Investment Conduits ("REMICs").
 The IRS indicated that it did not believe that, for various reasons, we had established sufficient tax basis in the REMIC residual interests to deduct the losses from taxable income.
-The proposed assessment for taxes and penalties related to these matters is \$197.5 million and at June 30, 2014, there would also be interest of approximately \$161.3 million.
+We appealed these assessments within the IRS and in 2007 we made a payment of \$65.2 million to the United States Department of the Treasury related to these assessments.
+In August 2010, we reached a tentative settlement agreement with the IRS which was not finalized.
+On September 10, 2014, we received Notices of Deficiency (commonly referred to as "90 day letters") covering the 2000-2007 tax years.
+The Notices of Deficiency reflect unpaid taxes and penalties related to the REMIC matters of \$197.5 million and at September 30, 2014, there would also be interest related to these matters of approximately \$164.8 million.
 In addition, depending on the outcome of this matter, additional state income taxes and state interest may become due when a final resolution is reached.
-As of June 30, 2014, those state taxes and interest would approximate \$46.7 million.
+As of September 30, 2014, those state taxes and interest would approximate \$47.0 million.
 In addition, there could also be state tax penalties.
+The Notices of Deficiency also reflected additional amounts due of \$261.4 million, which are primarily associated with the disallowance of the carryback of the 2009 net operating loss to the 2004-2007 tax years.
+We believe the IRS included the carryback adjustments as a precaution to keep open the statute of limitations on collection of the tax that was refunded when this loss was carried back, and not because the IRS actually intends to disallow the carryback permanently.

-Our total amount of unrecognized tax benefits as of June 30, 2014 is \$105.8 million, which represents the tax benefits generated by the REMIC portfolio included in our tax returns that we have not taken benefit for in our financial statements, including any related interest.
+We have until December 8, 2014 to either pay the assessed tax liabilities, penalties and interest in full (after which we could file a lawsuit in U.S. District Court to recover the payments) or petition the U.S. Tax Court to litigate the deficiency amounts.
+Any resulting litigation could be lengthy and costly in terms of legal fees and related expenses.
+We can provide no assurance regarding the outcome of any such litigation or whether a compromised settlement with the IRS will ultimately be reached and finalized.
+Our total amount of unrecognized tax benefits as of September 30, 2014 is \$106.0 million, which represents the tax benefits generated by the REMIC portfolio included in our tax returns that we have not taken benefit for in our financial statements, including any related interest.
 We continue to believe that our previously recorded tax provisions and liabilities are appropriate.
-However, we would need to make appropriate adjustments, which could be material, to our tax provision and liabilities if our view of the probability of success in this matter changes, and the ultimate resolution of this matter could have a material negative impact on our effective tax rate, results of operations, cash flows and statutory capital.
+However, we would need to make appropriate adjustments, which could be material, to our tax provision and liabilities if our view of the probability of success in this matter changes, and the ultimate resolution of this matter could have a material negative impact on our effective tax rate, results of operations, cash flows, available assets and statutory capital.
 In this regard, see our risk factors titled "We may not continue to meet the GSEs' mortgage insurer eligibility requirements and our returns may decrease if we are required to maintain significantly more capital in order to maintain our eligibility" and "State capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."